International Track Association: Athletics competition

-Though were was undoubtedly high-quality competition, there was also much competition that was inferior to that seen in the amateur meets of the time.
+Though there was undoubtedly high-quality competition, there was also much competition that was inferior to that seen in the amateur meets of the time.
 The meets often also had novelty events, for example having the shot putter Brian Oldfield racing against female sprinters over 30 m.
 In the short-term this attracted spectators but longer-term it damaged the credibility of the ITA.
 The lack of female athletes and female events in general was also damaging.
 One famous female athlete who personally suffered from this lack of competition was Wyomia Tyus-Simburg who had been tempted out of retirement to run for the ITA and was unbeaten in their 1974 season.

 National Football League Hall of Famer Bob Hayes competed and won several 40-yard dash competitions.
 Hayes best performance was a 4.3 altitude-aided mark.

 Middle Distance Runner and Olympian Dave Wottle competed from 1974 to 1976 on the tour.

 Hurdler and Olympian Rod Milburn competed on the tour several years and beat Lance Babb in ITA's final competition.
 Milburn held the professional record in the sprint hurdles at 13.0.